-- The safest place for your baby to sleep is in a crib, cradle or bassinet beside your bed.
+The safest place for your baby to sleep is in a crib, cradle or bassinet beside your bed.
 It is not safe for your baby to sleep on a couch, waterbed, or in a bed with another adult or child.
-See page 107 for information crib safety. - Lay your baby on her or his back to sleep, not on the tummy or on the side. - Remove pillows, comforters, quilts, toys, stuffed animals, bumper pads, plastics, and mattress wrapping from the crib.
+See page 107 for information crib safety.

-- Use a firm mattress and a fitted sheet. - Keep your baby warm but not hot.
+- Lay your baby on her or his back to sleep, not on the tummy or on the side. - Remove pillows, comforters, quilts, toys, stuffed animals, bumper pads, plastics, and mattress wrapping from the crib. - Use a firm mattress and a fitted sheet. - Keep your baby warm but not hot.
 If your baby is sweating, this means your baby is too hot. - Step outside to smoke.
-Ask friends and family not to smoke in your home.
-Keep smokey clothes away from baby. - Breastfeed/chestfeed your baby. - Keep emergency phone numbers near your phone.
+Ask friends and family not to smoke in your home. - Breast feed your baby. - Keep emergency phone numbers near your phone.